LiaoLabATDartmouth/liaolabatdartmouth.github.io/_pages/JOIN.md

 Prospective graduate students interested in the Liao Lab are encouraged to apply to the Dartmouth College [Molecular and Cellular Biology Graduate Program](https://graduate.dartmouth.edu/mcb/) and [Quantitative Biological Sciences Graduate Program](https://geiselmed.dartmouth.edu/qbs/).

-Graduate students: Rotation projects are available throughout the year.
+Current graduate students: Rotation projects are available throughout the year.

 For research technicians and postdocs, please reach out to Dr. Liao via email to explore potential positions, projects, and funding opportunities.
 To apply, send a cover letter with your CV, including reference names and their contact information, to Dr. Liao.